About Yonty FriesemBack to Team

 Teaching.
 Yonty is teaching undergraduate and graduate students.
 In the classes, the students work in groups to produce multimedia for social change.
 By developing digital and media literacy skills, the students learn to be active citizens of the 21st century.
 Students produce various media as part of their training to become media professionals.
-He is also a Quality Matters Peer Reviewer for graduate online classes.
-He uses webinars to expand his outreach to various communities around the world.
-Since 2014, he has offered webinars on digital empathy for the Global class in Durham College, Canada and the video therapy program at the Supportive Filmmaking Program.
+Yonty is also a Quality Matters Peer Reviewer for graduate online classes.
+They use webinars to expand his outreach to various communities around the world.
+Since 2014, they have offered webinars on digital empathy for the Global class in Durham College, Canada and the video therapy program at the Supportive Filmmaking Program.
 Yonty coordinates and host the series on research design in media literacy for the National Association for Media Literacy Education (NAMLE) as a member of the Leadership Council.
-After receiving a special grant from the Open University of Israel in 2008, he created online platforms for media classes.
+After receiving a special grant from the Open University of Israel in 2008, they created online platforms for media classes.

-Since 2004, he has been working with the Head of the Department of Film and Communication at the Israeli ministry of Education, providing media literacy teacher professional development.
+Since 2004, they have worked with the Head of the Department of Film and Communication at the Israeli ministry of Education, providing media literacy teacher professional development.
 Internationally, Yonty gave a professional development workshop to 200 TV executives of Guangdong TV center at the Guangzhou International Documentary Film Festival.
-He presented the core concepts of media literacy to the Israeli Democracy Institute.
+They presented the core concepts of media literacy to the Israeli Democracy Institute.
 Nationally, he offered workshops and made presentations for educators, media practitioners, and administrators at PBS, NewCAJE, ScriptBiz, Northeast Media Literacy Conference, NAMLE, ISTE, AERA, JEA, and NCA.
-Locally, he gave workshops for JFRI, WordCamp, Promising Practices Multicultural Conference, URI Technology Symposium, and Blended learning & Technology conference.
+Locally, Yonty gave workshops for JFRI, WordCamp, Promising Practices Multicultural Conference, URI Technology Symposium, and Blended learning & Technology conference.

 Curriculum Development.
 Being a leading media literacy teacher and as an advisor to the national curriculum committee in Israel, Yonty developed many curricula for high school students in communication studies and film/media studies.
-He developed many new courses at CCSU Department of Communication to implement civic media into the media studies curriculum.
-At the Harrington School of Communication and Media, he developed curriculum for Film/Media 101 course, Nonviolence in the Media, and special topics in Media Production FLM 351. for First Star URI Academy and in collaboration with VSA Art RI, and Adoption RI, Yonty Friesem and Kelsey Greene developed a media literacy curriculum of videography and social networks courses for special populations such as foster youth, and youth-at-risk.
+They developed many new courses and graduate programs at Columbia College Chicago to implement civic media into the media studies curriculum.
+At the Harrington School of Communication and Media, they developed a curriculum for Film/Media 101 course, Nonviolence in the Media, and special topics in Media Production FLM 351.
+For First Star URI Academy and in collaboration with VSA Art RI, and Adoption RI, Yonty Friesem and Kelsey Greene developed a media literacy curriculum of videography and social networks courses for special populations such as foster youth, and youth-at-risk.
 Between 2014-2015, Yonty worked with the literacy and math coach in Narragansett Elementary School to develop digital and media literacy curriculum for preK-4th grade aligned with the Common Core State Standards.

 Filmmaking and Media Production.
-During his film studies, Yonty worked as a local news reporter and was an executive producer in the Israeli Educational TV Network for two years.
-He directed five short films, and produced six.
-After winning the best short film award for his co-production of Mur’alim, he joined the feature production ‘Yeladim Tovim" as a co-producer.
+During their film studies, Yonty worked as a local news reporter and was an executive producer in the Israeli Educational TV Network for two years.
+Yonty directed five short films, and produced six.
+After winning the best short film award for his co-production of Mur’alim, they joined the feature production ‘Yeladim Tovim" as a co-producer.
 The award winning film was chosen by the New York MoMA to be featured in a retrospective of queer films from the last fifteen years.
 Between 2006 and 2008, Yonty produced the National Dimona Festival for Youth Media Production, which featured 400 Israeli high schools short film contest and offered a three-day workshop for 3,000 students.
 Between 2013-2015, Yonty produced and directing short videos for the Media Education Lab and the Harrington School of Communication and Media.
-Currently, he is working with RISCA and the RI Film and TV Office to produce a documentary about GiveMe5.
+In 2015 they collaborated with RISCA and the RI Film and TV Office to produce a documentary about GiveMe5.